deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 “Yeah, though hard ‘ta say exactly when.
 But, I feel comfortable sayin’ we can start pullin’ out, make room ‘ta withdraw fully when the time’s right.
 And when it is, we’ll start bombin’ an’ won’t stop ‘til you say so.”

 Daar duck-nodded. “‘Good.
 Don’t rush it.
-Do it *right.””
+Do it *right.”*

 “You can count on that.”
 Vark duck-nodded.
 He plucked another dumpling from the basket and tried to relax.
 “Anyway, that’s the high-altitude look at things.”